kaayce/splitly/README.md

 - Error Handling:
   - Input validation for user contributions.
   - Display of error messages for invalid inputs or failed payment requests.
-  -

 ## App Setup
+  - Create a .env file in both the frontend and backend directory using the .env.example file as a template.
 ### Frontend
   - Navigate to the frontend directory and run:
     - pnpm install
     - pnpm dev, app should be available on http://localhost:5173
 ### Backend
   The backend requires **Docker** and **Docker Compose** to run the database.
   - Navigate to the backend directory and do the following:
       - For first time setup:
         - `make init` to install dependencies, load the database fixtures
         - `make start` to start the container, generate schema, migrate & seed the database, and start the server.
         - You can find useful information about the Makefile commands within the Makefile itself.
       - For subesequent runs:
           - `pnpm dev`  to start the server.
           - `pnpm db:push` to push the schema to the database.

 ## Schema
 I went with PostgresDB for this project, due to the relational model of the entities involved